mmclhugo1/wandisco-documentation/docs/quickstarts/preparation/aws_vm_creation.md

 This quickstart helps you create an Amazon Web Services Linux VM (EC2 instance) suitable for a Fusion installation.
 It walks you through:

-* Downloading a [cloud-init](https://cloudinit.readthedocs.io/en/latest/topics/examples.html) template to initialise the VM and install required services.
+* Downloading a [cloud-init](https://cloudinit.readthedocs.io/en/latest/topics/examples.html) template to initialize the VM and install required services.
 * Obtaining [AWS parameters](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) to create the VM.
 * Creating the [Linux VM with the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-services-ec2-instances.html#launching-instances).
   * Logging in to the VM for the first time.